Abortion AMA: How Do I Talk To My Own Mom About Her Abortion? 'OITNB''s Alysia Reiner Shares Her Story

 Welcome to Bustle's Abortion AMA column, where reproductive rights advocate and Romper editor Danielle Campoamor will speak to experts and medical professionals to answer people's questions about abortion in a way that is educational, unvarnished, and judgement free.
 Ask us anything.

 When I was in high school, my father revealed to me that my mother once had an abortion, hoping the information would somehow make me think less of her.
 His plan backfired and, if anything, made me respect my mother even more.
-But I still had questions — questions about my mother's abortion that I didn't feel comfortable asking until I was 23 and preparing to terminate my own pregnancy.
+But I still had questions about my mother's abortion that I didn't feel comfortable asking until I was 23 and preparing to terminate my own pregnancy.

 Actress, activist, and mother Alysia Reiner, who plays Natalie "Fig" Figueroa on Orange is the New Black, had the opposite experience — she can't remember a time when she didn't know about the abortion that her mother, Gail Davis, had at age 19.
 "Gail made the choice to tell me incredibly early," Reiner tells Bustle.
 "I knew it was something that was very important to Gail; to tell me that it was every woman's right and it was a right that we had now and that we should continue to have."
 For Reiner, a discussion about abortion was part of her sexual education, and since her mom was a lawyer, their discussions often centered around a woman's legal rights.

 Fifty-nine percent of women who have abortions are moms, according to the Guttmacher Institute, and a report published by the National Abortion Federation (NAF) found that 66 percent of women who've had an abortion "plan to have children when they are older, financially able to provide necessities for them, and/or in a supportive relationship with a partner so their children will have two parents."
-In other words, moms — and women who later become moms — have abortions, so there are a lot of mothers out there with abortion stories.
+In other words, moms — and people who later become moms — have abortions, so there are a lot of mothers out there with abortion stories.

 That doesn't mean talking to your mom about her own abortion experience is easy.
 "Having this conversation with your mom can be very difficult," Meredith Shirey, a marriage and family therapist practicing in New York City who specializes in relationship issues and family conflict, tells Bustle.
 "You might be pulling back a curtain on some things you weren’t expecting."